 PhD applications – UK applicants

-Check the Department postgrad web page for full details.
-What happens regarding studentship applications is that the department has a number of research council studentships, that are not tied to any particular supervisor.
-Members of staff put forward potential students who are interested in working with them.
-An independent panel then chooses which students to interview (interviews will probably take place in Feb/March – a visit then would also give you a chance to meet/talk with our group), on the basis of student (not supervisor) quality, interviews them, and then offers studentships to those that they think are the best candidates.
+The main source of funding over recent years in my group has been the NERC DTP.
+Look out for my projects on their web pages or get in touch about your own interests.
+An independent panel chooses which students to interview (interviews will probably take place in Feb – a visit then would also give you a chance to meet/talk with our group), on the basis of student (not supervisor) quality, interviews them, and then offers studentships to those that they think are the best candidates.

 PhD applications – Overseas applicants

 I have had good success in recruiting and funding overseas students, and students in my lab have come from the US, Spain, Portugal, South Africa, Brazil, India, Ecuador and Colombia.
 I am keen to support Latin American students.
 Cambridge has a number of sources of money for students from outside the UK that are not available elsewhere in the UK – the funding is obviously competitive, but not impossible.
 The most important thing is to get your application in before the funding deadlines – this is currently sometime in October for US applicants and December for other countries.
 It is especially important for overseas applicants to read the University graduate web pages carefully.
 Also make sure that you fill the forms in for all available sources of funding.
 Even if you think you have a fellowship from elsewhere, nothing is lost in applying to all available sources – remember once the deadline is passed you cant go back and apply.